openshift-labs/learn-katacoda/intro-openshift/cluster-access/01-logging-in-via-the-web-console.md

 To view the web console at the same time as these instructions, you can also select the _Dashboard_ tab to the right of the embedded _Terminal_.

-In the case of the OpenShift cluster managing user authentication, the web console login page will prompt you for your _username_ and _password_.
+In the case of the OpenShift cluster managing user authentication, the web console login page will prompt you for your _Username_ and _Password_.

 ![Web Console Login](../../assets/intro-openshift/cluster-access/01-web-console-login.png)